ElektraInitiative/libelektra/doc/help/kdb-merge.md

 ## THREE-WAY MERGE

-You can think of the three-way merge as subtracting base from their and adding the result to our, or as merging into our the changes that would turn base into their.
+You can think of the three-way merge as subtracting base from `their` and adding the result to `our`, or as merging into `our` the changes that would turn base into `their`.
 Thus, it behaves exactly as the GNU diff3 tool.
 These three versions of the KeySet are:<br>

 - `base`: